SBW-2026/SBW-website/registration.md

 ## No-show Fees

-Participation is free of charge for students and postdocs at Swedish Universities.
+Participation is free of charge for students and postdocs at Nordic Universities.
 If you register as an on-site participant and do not attend (no-show), your institution will be invoiced **1,000 SEK**.
 Other academic and non-academic participants will be invoiced for the registration fee.
 Please provide a valid invoice address during registration, including any required reference codes.

 Cancellations are free until **23 February 2026**.
 To cancel, simply edit your registration using the link you received.